afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > delete_content(account_id, content_id)
 Delete content data.
 Content can be removed after specific time has passed

-Delete content data.
-Content can be removed after specific time has passed since removing all usage from it (content is not a security image or profile content).
+since removing all usage from it (content is not a security image or profile content).

 ### Parameters